Daniel-Griffiths/filezilla-bat-generator/README.md

 $filezilla->generate();
 ```

-All methods are also chanable.
+All methods are also chainable.

 ```PHP
 $filezilla = (new \DanielGriffiths\FileZilla)